mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 ~~~~~~~~~~~~~~

 A ``Connection`` (when code-formatted) refers to the ``Connection``
-type define in this specification.
+type defined in this specification.
 It does not refer to an actual
 TCP/IP connection to an Endpoint.
 A ``Connection`` will attempt to
 create and wrap such a connection over the course of its existence,
 but it is not equivalent to one nor does it wrap an active one at all